Getting Started with the OpenTelemetry Collector

 OpenTelemetry Collector is a high-performance, scalable, and reliable data collection pipeline for observability data.
 It receives telemetry data from various sources, performs processing and translation to a common format, and then exports the data to various backends for storage and analysis.

-Otel Collector provides powerful data processing capabilities, allowing you to perform aggregation, filtering, sampling, and enrichment of telemetry data.
-You can transform and reshape the data to fit your specific monitoring and analysis requirements before sending it to the backend systems.
+The OpenTelemetry Collector provides powerful data processing capabilities, including aggregation, filtering, sampling, and enrichment of telemetry data.
+You can transform and reshape the data to fit your specific monitoring and analysis requirements before sending it to backend systems.

-Otel Collector is written in Go and licensed under Apache 2.0 license which allows you to change the source code and install custom extensions.
-That comes at a cost of running and maintaining your own OpenTelemetry Collector instances.
+The OpenTelemetry Collector is written in Go and licensed under Apache 2.0, which allows you to modify the source code and install custom extensions.
+However, this flexibility comes with the responsibility of maintaining your own OpenTelemetry Collector instances.

 otelcol vs otelcol-contrib

-opentelemetry-collector is the core that contains only the most crucial components.
-It is distributed as
+• opentelemetry-collector - The core repository containing only the most essential components.
+It is distributed as the otelcol binary.

-binary.opentelemetry-collector-contrib contains the core and all additional available components, for example, Redis and PostgreSQL receivers.
-It is distributed as
+• opentelemetry-collector-contrib - Contains the core plus all additional available components, such as Redis and PostgreSQL receivers.
+It is distributed as the otelcol-contrib binary.

 Installation

-OpenTelemetry Collector distributes pre-compiled binaries for Linux, MacOS, and Windows.
+OpenTelemetry Collector provides pre-compiled binaries for Linux, macOS, and Windows.

 Linux

-binary with the associated systemd service, run the following command replacing 0.70.0
+To install the otelcol-contrib binary with the associated systemd service, run the following command (replace 0.118.0 with the desired version and amd64 with the desired architecture):

 sudo systemctl status otelcol-contrib